erinpagemd/programming-interview-flashcards/README.md

 > 1. Play a new game

-> 2. View score board
+> 2. View score dashboard

 > 3. Review missed questions